 You may have heard about jet cars, but what about rocket cars?
-In contrast to a jet-powered car, a rocket car carries both fuel and oxidizer, which eliminate the need for a compressor and an air inlet, which in turn reduce the total weight and minimize drag.
+In contrast to a jet-powered car, a rocket car carries both fuel and oxidizer, which eliminates the need for a compressor and an air inlet, which in turn reduces the total weight and minimize drag.

 These cars can run their engines for short durations (<20 seconds), and because of their magnificent thrust-to-weight ratio, they can reach high speed quickly.